matthewcook333/AnimatedArt/documents/final.md

 Animations are an important form of visual art, one that allows for a variety of creative outlets.
 The typical way to create animations is through frame-by-frame static images, and stringing them together to create a moving picture.
-The purpose of my Domain-Specific Language is to allow users to easily create simple animations without the need to creating repetitive images.
+The purpose of my domain-specific language is to allow users to easily create simple animations without the need to creating repetitive images.
 For simple animations, there may only be a number of actions the user would need, and so this could be done through simply describing what those animations are, rather than drawing out each frame.